Guyandotte, Huntington, West Virginia: History

 At the time of Huntington's founding, Holderby's Landing was already the home of Marshall College, a normal school that had been founded in 1837 as Marshall Academy.
-Originally, Marshall Academy was essentially a boarding school, under control by the Southern Methodist Episcopal Church, and intended to serve high school students from wealthy families.
+Originally, Marshall Academy was essentially a boarding school, under control of the Southern Methodist Episcopal Church, and intended to serve high school students from wealthy families.
 In 1857, the school became Marshall College, which in turn became a public institution in 1867.
-The college later became Marshall University in 1961 and now occupies a large portion of the city to the immediate east of the downtown CBD.
+The college later became Marshall University in 1961 and now occupies a large portion of the city to the immediate east of the downtown central business district (CBD).

 Historic buildings at Guyandotte include the Madie Carroll House and the Zachary Taylor Wellington House, both listed on the National Register of Historic Places.